cxl-reskit/cxl-reskit/README.md

 various tools.
 This makes it easy to see what was modified, while still supporting easy use of the external tools.
 It also allows us to propose patches to upstream maintainers.

 This code and documentation covers Linux usage and testing.
-Other operating systems are outside the initial scope.
+Other operating systems are outside the current scope.

 ## Getting Started